dpryan79/MethIndelRealigner/README.md

  * Compare time requirements with BisSNP
  * Ensure validity of results on a non-trivial example!!!
  * Add examples and actual documentation to the README.md
- * Use a bloom filter to hold visited nodes during graph DFS traversal
+ * During graph DFS traversal, only vertices with in-degree >1 need to be tracked.
+This is similar to a clever memory-saving trick that minia uses.
  * Add a license (probably MIT-style)
  * Add CRAM support.